WizardMantis441/online-vs-assets/README.md

 # online-vs-assets
     All assets from the Online VS Challenge Weeks.

+- NOTE: All assets were exported with `Auto size` dimensions, using `Sparrow v2` and `10px` shape padding.